dotnetthailand/dotnetthailand.github.io/content/faq/fundamental/oauth.md

   client ->> authorization_server: Send HTTP POST with an authorization code to request tokens authorization_server ->> client: Verify the correctness of authorization code clientID, redirectURI.
-Then send access token and refresh token back. client ->> resource_server: Save tokens and request an API to access a user's resources with an access token in HTTP header.
+Then send access token and refresh token back. client ->> resource_server: Save tokens and request an API to access a user's resources with an access token in HTTP header. resource_server ->> client: Verify an access token and send response data back to a client
 ```
 - If someone can steal client ID and redirectURI, one can't get an authorization code because it requires a user to log in allow permission.
 - However, a hacker can fake a redirect URI and an authorization code especially on mobile device.